zapodot/prometheus-exporter-mssql/README.md

 # prometheus-exporter-mssql
-Docker packaging for the SQLServer exporter created by @DanielOliver
+Docker packaging for the SQLServer exporter created by [DanielOliver](//github.com/DanielOliver/mssql_exporter)